COURSE OFFERINGS

 Ongoing historical processes that increase global integration, the social, economic, and political interdependence of different regions, cultures, and peoples.
 Topics include ancient empires, colonialism, nationalism, industrialization, modern imperialism and warfare, decolonization, global social movements, conflict, inequality, and global governance.

-Same as SOC SCI 4A
+Same as SOC SCI 4A.

 Description